 After putting my children to bed, I cleared off my kitchen counter and got to work.
-I spread colorful glass beads inside each pane, then mixed and poured the resin over the top.
+I spread colorful glass beads inside each pane, mixed the resin, and it over the top.
 Then I carefully carried the window pane outside and set it on our back porch to dry.
 A quick clean up, then off to bed.

 I tried again.
 Still, no movement.

-A few moments later my husband poked his head out the back door and wanted to know why our countertop was so slick.
+A few moments later my husband poked his head out the back door and wanted to know why our countertop was slick as glass.
 I started laughing and couldn’t stop.

 Needless to say, the project was an epic fail.

 Several months later, I decided to try again.
 My second attempt was more successful — thanks to my long-suffering husband.
-As soon as he knew my plans, he pulled out a caulk gun and sealed the edges before I began.
+As soon as he saw knew my plans, he pulled out a caulk gun and sealed the edges of the window panes before I began.

 I’m quite proud of the results.
 And we have a funny story to share with friends over dinner.

 Here are the directions if you’d like to try this project at home.
 Just be sure you follow them carefully.

 - Colorful beads, pebbles or shards of colored glass